flozz/rivalcfg/README.md

     -r, --reset         Reset all options to their factory values

+## FAQ (Frequently Asked Questions)

+### How can I turn the lights off

+You can turn the lights off by setting the black color to the lights.

+Example with Rival 100:

+    rivalcfg --color=black

+Example with Rival, Rival 300:

+    rivalcfg --logo-color=black --wheel-color=black

 ## Debug

 * `DEBUG_DRY=true`: Dry run (simulate commands, do not write anything to the